x40-Community/X40_PRO-Firmware/README.md

 # WEEDO X40 PRO Community Firmware
 ![image](http://www.x40-community.org/images/x40/Weedo_X40_PRO.png)

+## Information
+The use of the community firmware is at your own risk.
+There is no liability whatsoever for any damage!

 ## Summary
 This is the repository that contains the community version firmware for the WEEDO X40 PRO 3D Printer.
 The X40 PRO firmware is a further development of the community firmware provided by Weedo.
 Besides bug fixes there are also the following features:
 - 25 Points bed leveling